If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 What Is Diphenhydramine?

 Diphenhydramine is the main ingredient in Benadryl, which is an antihistamine that is used to treat pain and itching caused by insect bites, cuts, poison ivy, and poison oak.
 It can also treat symptoms of hay fever, allergies, and cold symptoms.
 Diphenhydramine works by targeting histamine H1 receptors, reducing allergy symptoms (hence the term “antihistamine”).
 Histamine is a chemical in the body that protects the immune system from allergens.
 An allergic reaction occurs when the body releases a large number of histamines.
-Half the amount of diphenhydramine drains from the body between 6 to 12 hours while the rest can stay in your system for up to two days.
-In addition to alleviating allergy symptoms, it’s also known for causing elevated energy and mild euphoria in its users.
-As a result, many people have begun abusing diphenhydramine.
-Because it’s an over-the-counter medication, almost anyone is able to purchase it.
-While some states make it illegal for people under the age of 18 to purchase Benadryl and other over-the-counter medications containing diphenhydramine, cases of abuse and even addiction have been reported.
+Half the amount of diphenhydramine drains from the body between 6 to 12 hours, while the remainder of the drug can stay in your system for up to two days.
+The drug is also utilized for its sedative effects.
+Because it can induce drowsiness in users, it is also advertised as a temporary sleep aid.

 Diphenhydramine Addiction Symptoms